Welcome

 Learning Outcomes

 This article explains the fundamental principles governing limitation periods in civil claims under English law, focusing on contract and tort actions.
 After studying this material, you should understand the significance of limitation periods, the general time limits applicable under the Limitation Act 1980, and how to identify the date from which time starts to run for different types of claims.
 You will also learn about key exceptions and special rules, such as those for personal injury, latent damage, and cases involving fraud or disability.
+The analysis includes practical issues that affect whether time is stopped or postponed, such as issuance and service of the claim form, contracts made by deed, and acknowledgment or part-payment of debts.
+You should be able to distinguish accrual rules in contract (breach) and tort (damage), apply the “date of knowledge” regime for personal injury and latent damage, recognise when limitation is postponed for fraud, concealment or mistake, and identify when time is suspended for minors or protected parties.
 This knowledge is key for advising clients on the viability of their claims and for meeting procedural deadlines in practice.

 SQE1 Syllabus

-For SQE1, you need a practical understanding of limitation periods as a critical pre-action consideration.
-You must be able to calculate the relevant periods for claims in contract and tort and recognise situations where standard time limits may be varied or postponed.
-This includes understanding:
+For SQE1, you are required to understand limitation periods as a critical pre-action consideration, be able to calculate the relevant periods for claims in contract and tort, and recognise situations where standard time limits may be varied or postponed, with a focus on the following syllabus points:

 • The effect of limitation periods expiring (claims becoming statute-barred).